 Fixing the noise issue in the bathroom is a completely different subject which I already explained in a separate detailed guide on how to soundproof a bathroom, so must check out the same.

-Conclusion on How To soundproof a Bedroom From Outside Noise
+Wrap Up On How To soundproof a Bedroom From Outside Noise

 soundproofing a bedroom has a lot many factors to deal with not all are simple and easy but you can find out the best which seems to be fixed immediately.